 What do they do?
 The Elephants and Bees Project is an innovative study using an in-depth understanding of elephant behaviour to reduce damage from crop-raiding elephants using their instinctive avoidance of African honey bees.
 The project explores the use of novel Beehive Fences as a natural elephant deterrent creating a social and economic boost to poverty-stricken rural communities through pollination services and the sustainable harvesting of “Elephant-Friendly Honey”.

 What are Noah’s Ark doing?
 Noah’s Ark hosted a special African Carnival for World Elephant Day and has raised £790 for the charity.

 Who are they?
 Established in Namibia, the Giraffe Conservation Foundation (GCF) is the only organisation in the world that concentrates solely on the conservation and management of giraffe in the wild throughout Africa.

 Why do they exist?
-Giraffe have recently been listed as Vulnerable to extinction on the IUCN Red List of Threatened Species.
+Giraffe have recently are listed as Vulnerable to extinction on the IUCN Red List of Threatened Species.
 Giraffe numbers in Africa have plummeted by a staggering 40% over the last 30 years.
-We estimate today that there are less than 100,000 giraffe remaining in all of Africa.
+We estimate today that there are 117,000 giraffe remaining in all of Africa.
 Recent studies suggest that there might be four, not one species of Giraffe.Two of these species numbers far have less than 10,000 individuals in the wild.
 It is time to take action now to save giraffe in Africa.

 What do they do?
 GCF focuses on giraffe conservation and management actions.
 In order to secure a future for all wild giraffe populations in Africa, they work with local, national and international partners to save giraffe, support the conservation of viable and existing habitat for giraffe, raise awareness for and promote the value of giraffe conservation in African Range States and internationally.